 Do You Only Have To Listen To Soft Music While You Are Pregnant?

-The type of music you listen to depends largely on your personality and mood and what you are feeling at the moment.
+Your musical preference depends largely on your personality and mood and what you are feeling at the moment.
 So it is not right to say that you should only listen to a particular type of music while you are pregnant.

 In addition to listening to soft and soothing sounds and music, you can also listen to your favorite pop numbers.
 The beats from pop music have a certain rhythm and pattern to them, which your unborn baby will find easy to identify and remember.

-Do remember that the way your baby breaths in your womb will also change according to the sounds and the beats that the baby hears.
+Do remember that the way your baby breathes in your womb will also change according to the sounds and the beats that the baby hears.
 It means that if you are listening to very loud or jarring music, such as hard rock or very loud music, it can have an adverse impact on your unborn baby.
 It is fine if you are listening to such music for a short time but not for a longer stretch at a time, as the constantly shifting beats and rhythms from such music can actually cause stress to your unborn baby.

 Should You Make Your Unborn Baby Listen To Classical Music?

 Whether you should make your unborn baby listen to classical music is again a matter of your personal choice.
 While there is no medical data to support it yet, it is thought that making your unborn baby listen to classical music while still in the womb does have some positive effects.
 It is said that your baby will be able to appreciate the rhythms and sounds that emanate from classical music, and that the same can also help to soothe your little one after birth.
+As a result music can be of great help during prenatal classes.

 However, the main aim here should be to form an emotional connect with your unborn baby, and not to try and turn your little one into a classical music genius, even before it is actually born.